What images do you visualize when you hear the word desert?

 The tasting at Vegas Valley is priced at $10 for a tasting of five wines.
 The wines include whites, red and one Rosé wine.

-Grapes for the white wines and Rosé wine are from Suisun Valley in California, which we learned from the tasting sommelier, is on the backside of Napa Valley.
+Grapes for the white Rosé wines are from Suisun Valley in California.
+This valley we learned is on the backside of Napa Valley.

 And the grapes for the reds are from Paso Robles, California.

-As we tasted each of the five wines, the sommelier took the time to explain the tasting notes for each wine while patiently answering all our questions.
+As we tasted the five wines, the sommelier took the time to explain the tasting notes for each wine.

 We really enjoyed the red wines, Zinfandel and Syrah, which were bold, elegant and very smooth.
 Our favorite white wine was the Whimsical, a dry white with crisp and citrusy notes.